 Abbotsford, by this time, was starting to throw off its industrial past.

-The area was now best known for a string of Vietnamese restaurants, that had been built in the 1970s and now dotted several blocks of Victoria Street.
+The area was now best known for a string of Vietnamese restaurants, that had been built in the 1970s and covered several blocks of Victoria Street.
 New apartment buildings and shops were being built, and the old commercial tenants of existing buildings were moving to the suburbs, where industrial property was cheaper.

 Many of these vacated buildings were redeveloped into residential premises and offices.

-The Crusader Plate building was finally sold in 1989 and converted into a swanky apartment building.
+The Crusader Plate building was finally sold in 1989 and converted into an upmarket apartment building.
 The new property was called ‘Skipping Girl Place’, to celebrate its famous rooftop tenant.

 To bring Little Audrey fully into the 21st century, in 2009 energy company AGL installed a small solar plant on the roof of the building, to provide the sign with free electricity (and the company some good PR).

 She has remained alight since, skipping gently away as she overlooks one of Melbourne's busiest, and trendiest, streets.
 A very different neighbourhood to the one her predecessor oversaw.